Paper candidate: United Kingdom

 In Britain, being nominated as a local election candidate simply involves signing some forms, with no deposit required.
 A paper candidate will often do no campaigning at all and so be able to submit a zero return of election expenses, simplifying the paperwork for the election agent.
 Paper candidates are commonly fielded in different locations by all the major parties in both local and national elections.

 Some paper candidates stand in order to help their party but do not wish to be elected to the post in question.
 In fact, some paper candidates only agree to stand after receiving assurances that there is no "risk" of them getting elected.
 Following the Scottish National Party's landslide in Scotland in the 2015 general election, when they went from 6 to 56 seats (out of 59 Scottish seats), it was reported that some candidates were so surprised at winning they considered resigning immediately after the election.
 In the 2019 general election, some Conservative candidates were selected just weeks prior to the election and won seats in the Labour "red wall" in northern England and Wales, which were previously considered unwinnable by the party.
 After joining Reform UK in 2024, James McMurdock won South Basildon and East Thurrock in that year's general election after the party—without enough people to run for available seats—asked him to serve as a paper candidate.

 In Belfast North at the 2017 election, the Social Democratic and Labour Party (SDLP) were criticised for standing Martin McAuley as a "paper candidate" — a deliberately weak candidate, a 26-year-old with little experience, on the assumption that nationalist and Catholic voters would instead vote for Sinn Féin, instead of the unionist candidate Nigel Dodds (DUP).
 McAuley rejected the label of "paper candidate".
 Dodds narrowly won the election.
 In 2019, the SDLP did not field a candidate in Belfast North and Sinn Féin won the seat.
 The SDLP were also accused of standing a "paper candidate," Mary Garrity, in Fermanagh and South Tyrone in 2017, in order to help Sinn Féin win the seat from the UUP.

+Campaigning organisations often put paper candidates up to run as independents, with the ensuing media coverage surrounding the election raising awareness of a particular campaign or cause.
+For example, during the 2026 Scottish Parliament election Robert Pownall, a member of campaign organisation Protect The Wild, contested the Edinburgh Central constituency while dressed as a giant gannet in order to protest against the annual guga hunt on Sula Sgeir.
+Pownall later contested the 2026 Makerfield by-election dressed as a fox, to put pressure on the UK government over its commitments to ban hunting with hounds in the UK.